Campos Racing: History

 In 2019, the team joined the grid for the FIA Formula 3 Championship, signing Sebastián Fernández, Alessio Deledda, and Alex Peroni.
 For their Formula 2 campaign, the team signed Dorian Boccolacci and Jack Aitken.

 In the 2020 FIA Formula 2 Championship the team retained Aitken and signed Guilherme Samaia.
 In Campos' 2020 FIA Formula 3 Championship campaign they retained Peroni and Deledda and signed Sophia Flörsch.

 Team founder Adrián Campos died on 28 January 2021.
+He was replaced by his eponymous son as team principal.